Management of depression: Exercise

 Physical exercise is one recommended way to manage mild depression, such as by playing soccer.

-The 2013 Cochrane Collaboration review on physical exercise for depression noted that, based upon limited evidence, it is moderately more effective than a control intervention and comparable to psychological or antidepressant drug therapies.
+The 2013 Cochrane Collaboration review (updated in 2026) on physical exercise for depression noted that, based upon limited evidence, it is moderately more effective than a control intervention and comparable to psychological or antidepressant drug therapies.
 Smaller effects were seen in more methodologically rigorous studies.
 Three subsequent 2014 systematic reviews that included the Cochrane review in their analysis concluded with similar findings: one indicated that physical exercise is effective as an adjunct treatment with antidepressant medication; the other two indicated that physical exercise has marked antidepressant effects and recommended the inclusion of physical activity as an adjunct treatment for mild–moderate depression and mental illness in general.
 These studies also found smaller effect sizes in more methodologically rigorous studies.
 All four systematic reviews called for more research in order to determine the efficacy or optimal exercise intensity, duration, and modality.

 A 2025 systematic review on the effectiveness of rock climbing for depression reported that indoor bouldering combined with mindfulness exercises may be an effective, clinically meaningful, safe, and sustainable adjunctive intervention for adults with moderate depression.
 However, the review found insufficient data to determine whether it was superior to other established treatments.

 The evidence for brain-derived neurotrophic factor (BDNF) in mediating some of the neurobiological effects of physical exercise was noted in one review which hypothesized that increased BDNF signaling is responsible for the antidepressant effect.

 A meta-analysis of 15 studies published in 2022 suggested a curvilinear dose-response relationship between exercise and depression risk, with low levels of exercise showing the best dose-response.